Mrketan/Mrketan/README.md

 Create interactive WEB APPLICATION
 Contribute to open-source projects and collaborate with the developer community 💼 Professional Experience:
-I have [ of experience in software development, working on diverse projects ranging from [mention any specific projects or industries you've worked in].
-I thrive in collaborative environments and enjoy being part of a team that is passionate about innovation and excellence.ck:
+I have experience in software development.
+I thrive in collaborative environments and enjoy being part of a team that is passionate about innovation and excellence.

 Languages: JAVA,C++,C,PYTHON,HTML,CSS.
 Frontend: ANGULAR JS,JavaScript.
-Databases:  MySQL
+Databases:  MySQL,MONGO DB.
 🌱 Learning & Growth:
 I am always eager to learn and explore new technologies and methodologies.
 I believe in continuous learning and staying updated with the latest trends in the ever-evolving world of software development.